Benchmarking quantum devices beyond classical capabilities: Circuits with parity preservation, and their analytical counterparts

 To compute this expression assume first, that the faulty implementation $\tilde{\Pi}$ replaced $k$ qubits from the "red" subset with the qubits from the "blue" subset, compared to the action of ideal permutation $\Pi$.
 If $k = 0$ the implementation is ideal, or all errors happen inside a subspace, thus all basis states from the given subspace contribute so the average factor is equal is $2^{N-2}$.
 If $N/2 >k > 0$ the averaged term is equal $2^{N-3}$, since all qubits may be in any basis state, except one qubit in each set which fixes the parity, and one of $2k$ exchanged qubits which fixes the exchange of parity.
 Finally, if all qubits are exchanged, the averaged term is equal to $2^{N-2}$ once again.
 To summarize:

 and analogously with other pairs of terms.

-To determine the distribution of the number of exchanged qubits $P(k)$, we assume that omitted swaps are so spare $k \ll N$, that the chance for one omission to interfere with the others is negligible.
+To determine the distribution of the number of exchanged qubits $P(k)$, we assume that omitted swaps are so sparse $k \ll N$, that the chance for one omission to interfere with the others is negligible.
 Thus each omitted swap results in one permutation error.
 Moreover, because we are interested only in errors mixing two subsets of qubits, and those two subsets were chosen randomly at the beginning, we assume that each omission has $1/2$ chance to cause the important error, lowering the error probability from $p$ to $p/2$.
-Thus, if the error in each swap we may approximate:
+Thus, if the error in the swaps are independent, we may approximate:

 where $w$ is a number of swaps in permutation $\Pi$, which we also have to average over all permutations.
 To do so, we use another Ansatz, that the averaged expression is, for small $p$, approximately of the form $\left\la\left(1-\frac{p}{2}\right)^{w} \right\ra_{\pi} \approx e^{- \alpha(N) p}$.
 Thus we may calculate